 Anger can be a great productivity tool when it drives you to make needed life changes.
-If it shows up often and feels like an uncontrollable force in your life, however, it will bring with it a constant torrent of emotions that make thinking and acting rationally much harder.
+Not if it shows up often and feels like an uncontrollable force in your life, however.
+In that case, it will bring with it a constant torrent of emotions that can cloud your judgement.

-We are also subjected to an overwhelming load of information and opinions through social media and news outlets, and some of it we will find offensive.
-So be mindful to these stimuli, and pay attention to how certain topics make you feel.
+We are also subjected to an overwhelming load of information and opinions through social media and news outlets.
+Some of it, you will find offensive.
+It is important to be mindful to these stimuli, and pay attention to how certain topics make you feel.

 Here’s a 10-step process for transforming feelings of anger.
-Below each step, I have included an example oh how the question might be answered:
+Below each step, I have included an example of how the question might be answered:

 - Ask yourself what emotion is behind the anger?

-2. Ask yourself if the intention behind the action that made you angry was to cause the above emotion?
+2. Ask yourself if the intention behind the action was to cause anger or offense?

 3. Is the emotion that you felt a logical response to the action?
 Why or why not?